European Best Sniper Team Competition 2025

-A German sniper team engages targets during the U.S. Army Europe and Africa European Best Sniper Team Competition in the 7th Army Training Command's Grafenwoehr Training Area, Grafenwoehr, Germany, Nov.
-18, 2025.
-The USAREUR-AF EBST Competition held annually at 7th Army Training Command’s Grafenwoehr Training Area builds military readiness through realistic and challenging training scenarios, fosters military partnership and esprit des corps, and promotes NATO interoperability with Allied and Partner nations.
-(U.S. Army video by Markus Rauchenberger)
+Soldiers from various countries throughout Europe maneuver and engage targets on the Lethal Serpent lane of the U.S. Army Europe and Africa European Best Sniper Team Competition at the 7th Army Training Command's Grafenwoehr Training Area, Germany, Nov.
+21, 2025.
+The USAREUR-AF EBST Competition held annually at 7th Army Training Command’s Grafenwoehr Training Area builds readiness through realistic and challenging training scenarios, fosters military partnership and esprit de corps, and promotes NATO interoperability with Allied and Partner nations.
+(U.S. Army video by Staff Sgt.
+Randis Monroe)

 |Date Taken: